nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`
-5. The UndoableCommandHistory applies the Singleton pattern which holds the sole copy of the modifications done to the Taskbook.
+5. The UndoableCommandHistory applies the Singleton pattern which holds the sole copy of the modifications done to the `Dowat`.
-6. We did not choose to store a list of events/tasks, or copies of taskbooks as a history.
+6. We did not choose to store a list of events/tasks, or copies of `Dowat` as a history.
 Instead, we chose to store a stack of commands which are more lightweighted, and occupy less storage.
 <!-- @@author  -->
 <!-- @@author A0127570H -->